hatedabamboo/notes.hatedabamboo.me/src/posts/migrating-from-ingress-nginx-to-envoy-gateway-a-practical-kubernetes-guide.md

 Upon the retirement announcement, Kubernetes community not only notified the user base about the change, but also provided a list of [existing implementations](https://gateway-api.sigs.k8s.io/implementations/#gateway-controller-implementation-status) by different companies.
 The list is quite broad, so luckily for us engineers we can stick with whatever we see as most fit, convenient, feature-rich, or just simple.

-For my setup, I ended up choosing Envoy Gateway.
+For my setup, I ended up choosing Envoy Gateway[^1].

 ## Migration